NBN Timeline

 Current Stats

-A recent count showed there were 143 Internet Service Providers (or RSPs Retail Service Providers) in Australia providing backhaul to the NBN.
+According to Forbes Advisor in 2023 there are more than 170 Internet Service Providers (or RSPs Retail Service Providers) in Australia providing backhaul to the NBN.

 These are